rixx/cutebit-content/content/conferences/djangoconeu17-05.md

 3. API documentation can be generated effortlessly, and is guaranteed to be in sync with the implementation
 4. Dynamic client libraries can be built schema-driven for various languages (JS, Python, CLI)
 5. Exposing your views as management functions
-6. Realtime APIs: route other protocols to the same views (except that depending on the protocol different magic needs to e.g. retrigger the view)
+6. Real time APIs: route other protocols to the same views (except that depending on the protocol different magic needs to e.g. retrigger the view)

 Look at the [ongoing project](https://github.com/tomchristie/apistar).